 - Sluefoot Sue in the "Pecos Bill" segment of Melody Time, emphasized by her large bustle.

 - My Little Pony: Equestria Girls – Rainbow Rocks:

-- The Dazzlingss from the movie, who strut their stuff in such an overtly sexual manner (it genuinely brings to mind Mrs. Rabbit herself).
+- The Dazzlings from the movie, who strut their stuff in such an overtly sexual manner (it genuinely brings to mind Mrs. Rabbit herself).
 Cue one of them walking past the camera, Hartman Hips swaying with wild abandon.
 But, of course, they ARE sirens after all.

-- Rarity seriously shake her hips on leaving her boutique in the shorts "Life Is a Runway".
+- Rarity seriously shake her hips on leaving her boutique in the short "Life Is a Runway".
 And all of her impromptu models too, once on the runway.
 Of course, that's how fashion models are supposed to move.